-The Obama Administration has undermined our support Israel, one of our closest allies.
+The Obama Administration has undermined our support of Israel, one of our closest allies.
 Israel does not share the United States’ benefit of having oceans between it and these threats.
 Our new administration is repairing the damage that has been done between us and our middle eastern allies.

-Additionally, drugs, weapons, and human trafficking continue to thrive along our borders.
+Additionally, drugs, weapons, and human trafficking continue to thrive along our Southern borders.
 It is time that we make border security a priority.
 Then, and only then, can we begin to fix our immigration policy.

-Balancing the budget and eliminating the national debt will be my top priority as a member of Congress.
+Balancing the budget and eliminating the national debt will be my top priority as a Member of Congress.
 I pledge to be a thorn in the side of wasteful spenders in Congress and vote against any attempt to borrow more money to accommodate bad spending practices.

 As your representative in Congress, I will work to adopt a health care system that is competitive within a free market construct and is portable so that an individual can take their health care plan with them from job to job, location to location, across state lines, without penalty.

 Additionally, you will be able to tailor specifics within your personal plan to fit your needs—no longer paying for services that you and your family don’t need or want.
 Most of all, you won’t be taxed!

 The only way to get Americans back to work is to get government off the back of the private sector, and I promise to do just that as a member of Congress.

 On the bright side, we have seen renewable energy establish a foothold with traditional energy sources.
 Wind and solar have been added to the mix of options available for electricity, and over time, their intermittency may be cured by battery technology.